clbartolome/cloud-native-dev-demo/README.md

 ## Example App

-Use the `example.sh`file to deploy in other namespaces the an example of the demo:
+Use the `example.sh` file to deploy an example:

 - CI pipeline
 - Stage application